TioMinho/TalksWorkshops/readme.md

 <!-- CONTACT -->
 ## Contact

-Hit-me if you need to talk about some of my material, or want to invite-me to your event ;)
+Hit-me if you need to talk about some of my material, or want to invite me to your event ;)

 Minho Menezes - minhotmog@gmail.com - (Twitter) [@tio.minho](https://twitter.com/tio_minho)